 My journey continues, learning new skills every day and adapting some old ones to get the results I want.
 I take on a variety of projects that interest me as can be seen on this site.

-These days I work on location using available natural light, it’s still the best.
+These days I work mostly on location using available natural light, it’s still the best light available.